 As a young man he studied Jewish law and became well-versed in Hebrew tradition.
 He was also a Pharisee, which was a very political segment of Jewish society.
 According to the New Testament, he was very serious about sticking to tradition.

 In his early life, Paul used to persecute Jews that followed Jesus.
 He was on his way to Damascus to arrest some of these Christian-Jews when his conversion occurred.
 According to the New Testament Paul was struck by a flash of light and fell off his horse.

 He then heard a voice coming from the sky saying: “Saul, Saul, why do you persecute me?”

 The voice replied: “I am Jesus, whom you are persecuting.”

 When Paul stood, he was blind.
 His companions (there’s contradictory reports as to whether they also heard the voice) led him to Damascus where he was blinded for three days.

 In Damascus, another person had a vision, this time a man named Ananias.
 Ananias was directed by the vision to baptize Paul and heal him of his blindness.

 Umar As A Muslim

-Umar’s influence upon Islam cannot be underestimated.
-He participated in several battles alongside Prophet Muhammad (peace be upon him) including the Battle of Badr, the Battle of Uhud, the Battle of Khandaq, and the Battle of Mecca.
+Umar’s influence upon Islam cannot be overstated.
+He participated in several battles alongside Prophet Muhammad including the Battle of Badr, the Battle of Uhud, the Battle of Khandaq, and the Battle of Mecca.

 Being upset about the terms of the treaty, Umar approached the Prophet and asked him: “Are you not the Messenger of Allah?”